premise-community-scenarios/energy-perspective-2050-switzerland/README.md

 These markets are relinked to activities that consume electricity in Switzerland.

-Additional, the Swiss market relies to a varying extent on imports from neighboring countries (FR + DE + IT + AT), for which a market is also created:
+Additional, the Swiss market relies to a varying extent on imports from neighboring countries (FR + DE + IT + AT), for which a market is also created (orange boundaries in map above):

 * `import from neighboring countries electricity, high voltage` (CH)

-That market itself relies on imports from the rest of Europe, which is provided by the regional IAM market for European electricity.
+That market itself relies on imports from the rest of Europe, which is provided by the regional IAM market for European electricity (white boundaries in map above).

 How to use it?
 --------------